xnodeoncode/i45/README.md

 // Create an array of objects or values.
 This is a sample collection of astronomical terms. var terms = SampleData.Lists.Astronomy;

-// Save the collection to localStorage, passing in array of objects. dataContext.store(terms);
+// Save the collection to localStorage, passing in an array of objects/values. dataContext.store(terms);
 ```